Our Highland Travel Bucket List

-Famous for being the home of the legendary Loch Ness monster, this beautiful loch (lake) is one of the most popular Scotland tourist attractions.
-Stretching 23 miles long, the loch is 230 metres deep and is surrounded by the beautiful landscapes of the Great Glen.
-While its dramatic landscapes draw thousands of annual visitors, so does the mystery of the loch’s famous Nessie monster.
+Famous for being the home of the legendary Loch Ness monster, this beautiful loch (lake) stretches 23 miles long.
+It’s 230 metres deep and is surrounded by the beautiful landscapes of the Great Glen.
+While its dramatic landscapes draw thousands of annual visitors, so does the mystery of the loch’s famous monster.
 With the first photograph of Nessie emerging in 1933, many have claimed to have seen this long green creature in the vast loch for centuries.
 You can take a boat trip and Nessie tour, or enjoy the stunning views with a picnic on the banks.

 Sitting on the banks of Loch Ness, Urquhart Castle is one of the most popular attractions in Inverness.
 Here, you can explore the historic ruins of a castle that has seen centuries of political, religious and regal activity.
 Perched on a peninsula, Urquhart Castle boasts panoramic views of the vast sparkling loch and lush rolling hills.
 Start at the visitor centre where you’ll learn about its turbulent history.
 Then, take a tour of the stony ruins that date back 1,000 years.
 Next, enjoy a tasty homemade treat and castle views in the café.
 Finish by heading to the gift shop to pick up a Scottish souvenir.